-Building a large following of fans is nice, but to really make your social media campaign work, you have to attract fans that have the potential to become customers.
+Building a large following of fans is nice or fun to brag about, but to really make your social media campaign work, you have to attract fans that have the potential to become customers.
 For example, if you are a small business with no online presence operating in Miami FL, having fans from Cleveland, OH won’t do you much good.

 Having “likes” and “fans” is helpful, but what you should really strive for is actual interaction with your subscribers.
-The more involved subscribers become with your brand, the more likely they are to purchase your product/service.
+The more engaged people are with your brand, the more likely they are to purchase or recommend your product/service.
 According to an article by Nate Riggs of socialfresh.com, to generate fan interactions like comments, sharing, tagging, etc., “managers must pay attention to the coloration between what content is distributed, when it is distributed, and how frequently they are updating their page with new content.”
 A study by bitly cites that the average status on Facebook has a shelf life of around 3-4 hours.

 Take advantage of Facebook Insights.
 As defined by Facebook, “Insights provides Facebook page owners… with metrics around their content.
 By understanding and analyzing trends within user growth and demographics, consumption of content, and creation of content, Page owners… are better equipped to improve their business with Facebook.”
 In other words, with Facebook Insights you can see what types of content interests your fans in order to understand how to communicate with them and keep them engaged.